-This article will tell you all you need to know about ADHD, from what it is to what the best natural ADHD supplements are.
+This article will tell you all you need to know about ADHD, from what it is to what the best supplements for ADHD symptom relief are.
 We will break down each supplement and how they can help as well as answer some of your deeper burning questions.
 Ready to know more about ADHD?
 Let’s dig in.

 What is ADHD?

 According to the Centers for Disease Control and Prevention (CDC), ADHD is “usually first diagnosed in childhood and often lasts into adulthood” (1).
 Its symptoms include having trouble controlling impulsive behavior, paying attention, and/or being exceedingly active.

 There are three types of ADHD.
 Knowing which one you or someone you know has, depends on the types of symptoms they exhibit and how strong these symptoms present themselves.
 It’s important to note that a person’s type of ADHD can change over time as they grow and mature.

 - Predominantly Inattentive Presentation: This describes someone who is easily distracted or forgets the details of daily routines.
 They find it hard to finish a task, focus on the details and find it challenging to follow instructions or conversations.

 - Predominantly Hyperactive-Impulsive Presentation: This person finds it hard to sit still for long; they fidget a lot, particularly during activities such as dinner or homework.
 They have difficulties with impulsivity and may interrupt others, take things from others, or don’t follow the conversation rules of taking turns to talk.
 They also may be more prone to injuries and accidents.